tawmae/tawmae.github.io/champion_of_the_hill.md

 By triggering the "Test" trigger in the `[Champion Of The Hill] 0 - Settings` action, you'll be able to configure the game to your needs and set the prompts / chat responses.

+{: .highlight }
+Be aware of the 200 character limit of prompts of which 25 can be taken by the user's name.

 ![Picture](assets/media/coth_settings_1.png)

 ![Picture](assets/media/coth_settings_2.png)